 Offering the end user flexibility, with out-of-the-box, easy to use, accessible tools to manage their own subscriptions closes the circle on customer experience.

-There is additional value in a manufacturer with a flexible billing platform that allows the manufacturer to put reseller logos and addresses on invoices.
+There's additional value in a manufacturer with a flexible billing platform that enable the manufacturer to put reseller logos and addresses on invoices.
 The end user receives a bill from the reseller they're working with, sent by the manufacturer.
 This is streamlined, automated billing at its best.
 The process helps to align perceived value for the end user with that of resellers or distributors.
-In turn, the resellers also see the value of aligning with the overarching organization, the manufacturer.
+In turn, the resellers also see the value of aligning with the overarching organization: the manufacturer.

 This is an effective tactic to incorporate—three different parties on a single transaction/payment stream, with the transaction presented in a way that makes sense for everyone involved.
 All this is done while providing ample reporting access, both for the reseller and the manufacturer.

 Everybody gains necessary visibility into the ecosystem’s performance with appropriately segmented reports.
 From there, it's simply a matter of fine-tuning deliverables and optimizing services to accelerate growth.

 The reseller model works well for IoT businesses as well as those in the MSP and telematics sectors.
 With appropriate billing support, a business can combine one partner’s hardware and another’s services to create a cohesive relationship.